kitschpatrol/mdat/packages/mdat/readme.md

 ## Overview

-This is a CLI tool and library implementing the Markdown Autophagic Template (mdat) system, which makes it easy to automate the replacement of placeholder comments in Markdown documents with dynamic content from a variety of sources. `mdat` also validates the structure and content of the Markdown document based on constraints specified in the expansion rules.
+This is a CLI tool and library implementing the Markdown Autophagic Template (MDAT) system, which makes it easy to automate the replacement of placeholder comments in Markdown documents with dynamic content from a variety of sources.
+The `mdat` command can also validate the structure and content of the Markdown document based on constraints specified in the expansion rules, and bundles numerous convenient expansion rules for working with `readme.md` files under the `mdat readme` subcommand.

 <!-- tldraw src: "./assets/mdat-flow.tldr" -->